facebook/react-native/packages/react-native/scripts/spm/__doc__/rfc-spm-xcframework.md

 ### Package graph

-SPM resolves three local packages as dependencies of the app target:
+The generated `<App>.xcodeproj` references three local packages directly via `XCLocalSwiftPackageReference` — no app-level `Package.swift` is required:

 ```
-AppName-SPM.xcodeproj
-  └── Package.swift (app root — committed, user-owned)
+AppName.xcodeproj
-        ├── build/xcframeworks/Package.swift
+  ├── XCLocalSwiftPackageReference → build/xcframeworks/Package.swift
   │     ├── ReactNative (product, wraps React binaryTarget)
   │     ├── ReactNativeDependencies (binaryTarget)
   │     └── hermes-engine (binaryTarget)
-        ├── build/generated/ios/Package.swift
+  ├── XCLocalSwiftPackageReference → build/generated/ios/Package.swift
   │     ├── ReactCodegen (target — codegen output)
   │     └── ReactAppDependencyProvider (target)
-        ├── autolinked/Package.swift
+  └── XCLocalSwiftPackageReference → build/generated/autolinking/Package.swift
-        │     └── <AutolinkedModule>... (targets — symlinked sources)
+        └── <AutolinkedModule>... (targets — symlinked sources)
-        └── build/generated/ios/ (codegen source path)
 ```

-The root `Package.swift` is generated once (`react-native spm init`) and committed.
-Developers can customize it — add dependencies, adjust settings, or add new targets.
-Subsequent runs only regenerate the sub-packages (`autolinked/` and `build/xcframeworks/`).

-Both `Package.swift` and `AppName-SPM.xcodeproj` are generated once during `react-native spm init` and committed.
-This is typically done by project scaffolding tools (`react-native init`, `expo init`) rather than by developers manually.
-After initial generation, these files are user-owned — subsequent `react-native spm update` runs only regenerate the sub-packages, not the root `Package.swift` or `.xcodeproj`.
-Teammates can clone the repo and open Xcode immediately — stub packages allow package resolution to succeed, and the auto-sync build phase downloads artifacts and handles autolinking on the first build.
+These three sub-package paths are **stable**: adding or removing community deps changes the contents of `build/generated/autolinking/Package.swift` (gitignored) but never the xcodeproj's references.
+That's why the `.xcodeproj` is committed once and not regenerated on subsequent runs.

+The xcodeproj generation is **create-if-missing** on `update` (use `--force-xcodeproj` for an explicit overwrite).
+This protects user-side Xcode edits — signing, capabilities, Build Phases, scheme settings — from being clobbered.
+Teammates can clone the repo and open Xcode immediately: stub `Package.swift` files in each sub-package directory let SPM resolution succeed before the first build, and the auto-sync build phase downloads artifacts and writes the real sub-packages on first compile.

 ### Header resolution